Swamp Women: Shooting

-Connors said he had to do scenes near an alligator in the water (it was tied up) and a rattlesnake which crawled over its leg (its mouth was taped).
+Connors said he had to do scenes near an alligator in the water (it was tied up) and a rattlesnake which crawled over his leg (its mouth was taped).
 "I had nightmares for weeks after I got back, about that.. .big snake," said Connors.

 Ed Nelson, later of Peyton Place fame, was living in New Orleans at the time, working as a floor manager for WDSU, when he heard of the film.
 "I had the gut feeling that being a part of the Corman group would boost my career," Nelson said.
 "I was right."